FullR/bbb-gpio-util/README.md

 # Linux GPIO Utility
-Written for use with Beaglebone Black on Ubuntu.
+Written for use with Ubuntu on a Beaglebone Black.

 ## Build
 ```bash